roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-01-29-autodoll-extra-1.md

 "Is that so?"
 "So that is, certainly."
 "Do you hate it?"
-"No. I might rather like you being mean.
-You may also call me Masoyami-san?"
+"No. Rather, I might like you being mean.
+May you also call me a Masoyami-san?"

-Said composed Yuuyami.
+Stated composed Yuuyami.

 "Then, see you again, Masoyami-san."
-"...Kablooey!
-Masoyami-san passed away–.
+"..._Kablooey!_ Masoyami-san has passed away–.
 I am Yuuyami.
 I would not want to wait."

 Yuuyami has an extraordinary greedy personality.
 She wasn't like this in the past, but ever since she started to deal with a lots of emotions, she grew more and more humane.